xyjsteven15/cdj_nme/README.md

 In this repository are all the files needed to complete the 4-week Python section of new member education for Cornell Data Journal.

-All resources, unless otherwise specified are created by Nikhil Chinchalkar.
+All resources, unless otherwise specified, are created by Nikhil Chinchalkar.

 ---